Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Experiment Setup

-We used the Franka Emika Panda robot for pushing and collected scene frames with the Intel RealSense D345 camera.
-Some previous robot-pushing datasets contain random object pushes.
-However, for these datasets, we used straight line pushes as: (i) the straight line push ensures that the tactile sensor is facing the objects and (ii) the straight line pushes provide more continuous interactions with an object over time.
-For example, during random motions, the objects are often touched but not completely pushed through.
-Pushing through the object ensures the maximum change in the objects' location, and thus provides the complex pushing actions we require for testing.
+For the pushing tasks, we utilised the Franka Emika Panda robot, while scene frames were captured using the Intel RealSense D345 camera.
+Unlike previous robot-pushing datasets that involve random object pushes, our datasets consist of straight-line pushes, which offer two primary advantages: (i) they ensure consistent contact between the tactile sensor and the objects; and (ii) they facilitate continuous interactions with the objects over extended time horizons.
+For instance, during random motions, objects are often touched but not fully pushed through.
+In contrast, straight-line pushes maximise the displacement of objects, creating the complex scene dynamics necessary for rigorous model testing.